 Lam Rim is so full.
 We've found it effective to have some go-to "cheat sheets" to help us in our efforts to internalize the path.
 It must be stated though that these are NOT comprehensive in that they only attempt to touch on some of the waypoints of the path.
 Also, they are not authoritative.
 Though our teachers have seen and approved most of this material, it should not be considered an official text.
 These are just study aides from a fellow student of this beautiful teaching.

 I'm posting this material on this page only as a instance of doing what my teacher asked of me, which is to learn the teachings, and then share them as best as possible.
-With great humility and deference to our kind and wise teachers I've been attempting over the past three months or so to share with our wonderful local Dharma community at least some of the incomparable jewels I've received from the precious Lam Rim teachings I've been fortunate to encounter.
+With great humility and deference to our kind and wise teachers I've been attempting to share with our wonderful local Dharma community at least some of the incomparable jewels I've received from the precious Lam Rim teachings I've been fortunate to encounter.
 Below are recordings of a couple of these instances of sharing the Dharma.

 A discussion and meditation on Guru Yoga